 Here I was starting at the top (at an elevation of over 2,000 m), where it was a wonderfully cool 12°C, an ideal hiking temperature.
 There hadn’t been any drop in temperature on my way down to the Mile-and-a-Half Resthouse, but it was still relatively early and that part of the valley was in shade for much of the morning.
 In contrast, by the time I arrived at the Three Mile Resthouse, which had been in the sun for a while, it was already up to 19°C, my floppy sunhat had come out and I had started shedding layers.

 Like the Mile-and-a-Half Resthouse, there’s not much to the Three Mile Resthouse.
 It’s right at the tip of the promontory, overlooking the valley below, and is set slightly above the main trail and accessed via its own path, with another pit toilet block beyond that (which I decided not to visit).
 The construction is also similar, with four rough, stone walls, a tiled roof and openings for a door and three windows.
-The main difference is, unlike the Mile-and-a-Half Resthouse, which very much sneaks up on you (on the way down), the Three Mile Resthouse is visible from a long way off (practically from when you leave the Mile-and-a-Half Resthouse).
+The main difference is, unlike the Mile-and-a-Half Resthouse, which very much sneaks up on you (on the way down), the Three Mile Resthouse is visible from a long way off (if you know what you are looking for, you can see it well before you reach the Mile-and-a-Half Resthouse).